-The Department of State remains concerned about the continued threat of terrorist attacks against U.S. citizens and interests overseas.
-Current threat information suggests that al-Qaida and other affiliated extremist organizations continue to plan terrorist attacks against U.S. interests in Qatar and elsewhere in the Middle East region.
+The Department of State remains concerned about the continued threat of terrorist attacks against U.S. citizens and interests overseas, particularly in the Near East and South Central Asia regions.
+Current threat information suggests that al-Qaida and other affiliated extremist organizations continue to plan terrorist attacks against U.S. interests in the Middle East region, including Qatar.
 These attacks may employ a wide variety of tactics including suicide and vehicle bombing operations, shootings and assassinations, kidnappings and hijackings.

-The U.S. Embassy in Doha reminds all U.S. citizens that this and other such messages are sent out in response to serious concerns about the safety and well-being of Americans in Qatar.
-U.S. citizens are further urged to maintain a high level of personal vigilance and awareness, and to take appropriate steps to reduce their personal level of risk.
+The U.S. Embassy in Doha strongly encourages all U.S. citizens to maintain a high level of personal vigilance and awareness, and to take appropriate steps to reduce their personal level of risk.
 U.S. citizens should review “A Safe Trip Abroad,” found at http://travel.state.gov/travel/tips/safety/safety_1747.html, which includes valuable security information for those both living and traveling abroad.
 In addition, the U.S. Embassy recommends U.S. citizens review the Personal Security Checklist below.

-Americans traveling abroad should regularly monitor the U.S. Embassy in Doha's website, http://qatar.usembassy.gov, and the U.S. Department of State's travel website at http://travel.state.gov, where the current Worldwide Caution, Travel Warnings and Travel Alerts can be found.
-In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and Canada or, outside the United States and Canada on a regular toll line at 1-202-501-4444.
+Americans traveling abroad should regularly monitor the U.S. Embassy in Doha's website, http://qatar.usembassy.gov, and the U.S. Department of State's travel website at http://travel.state.gov, where the current Worldwide Caution and other Travel Warnings and Travel Alerts can be found.
+In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the U.S. and Canada, or outside the U.S. and Canada on a regular toll line at 1-202-501-4444.

 U.S. citizens living and residing in Qatar are advised to register their presence in the country through the U.S. Department of State's automated online registration system, https://travelregistration.state.gov.
 U.S. citizens may also contact the Consular Section at the U.S. Embassy via email at ACSconsularDoha@state.gov or by calling 488-4101, extension 6117 for routine services or extension 6500 for after hours emergencies.
 Further updates will be forthcoming when new information is available.
 This complete message is available on the Embassy's website at http://qatar.usembassy.gov.